 Ahimai laughed.
 "In economics they call this elasticity of supply.
 In biology they call it the elasticity of the male sex organ.
 Erection function.
 You, close your ears!" she snapped at me, and guffawed off at something she thought was funny.

 "Does she not have enough customers?
-People go to her to make calls, why would she now be calling those that she knows are my customers?"
+People go to her to make calls, why would she now be calling those she knows are my customers?"

 "Your customers?
 Did they write your name on their forehead?"